 We’ll start with the DHT-hair loss connection, and by the end, we’ll uncover…

 - The FOUR major angles of attack against DHT – free testosterone, 5-alpha reductase, androgen receptors, and DHT metabolism

 - The MECHANISMS behind each angle – and where things like bacteria, inflammation, and oxygen come into play

-- The TRUTH: Should we actually target DHT to reverse hair thinning?
-Maybe not
+- The truth: should we actually target DHT to reverse hair thinning?
+Maybe, maybe not.

 The objective: to create a Master DHT Reduction Flowchart.
 This is a systematic, scientific overview of nearly all the conventional (and unconventional) ways to reduce DHT.
 Some mechanisms might help reduce hair loss… most won’t.
 But by the end, you’ll have a concrete understanding of all DHT-reducing possibilities.

 This way, the next time you read an article about a certain “DHT blocker” or “DHT reducer” – you’ll instantly understand how it works, if it’s effective against hair loss, and what the dangers are (or aren’t) of trying it.